dhellmann/pymotw-3/source/doctest/index.rst

 	    Traceback (most recent call last):
 	    RuntimeError: here is the error
 	ok
+	Trying:
+	    this_raises()
+	Expecting:
+	    Traceback (innermost last):
+	    RuntimeError: here is the error
+	ok
 	1 items had no tests:
 	    doctest_tracebacks_no_body
 	1 items passed all tests:
-	   1 tests in doctest_tracebacks_no_body.this_raises
+	   2 tests in doctest_tracebacks_no_body.this_raises
-	1 tests in 2 items.
+	2 tests in 2 items.
-	1 passed and 0 failed.
+	2 passed and 0 failed.
 	Test passed.

 .. {{{end}}}